 You can't mine hydrogen!
 There is virtually no hydrogen gas (or liquid) in the environment.
 There's lots of hydrogen in water and in fossil fuels (hydrocarbons) - but not "free" hydrogen, the molecule $H_2$ .
 That's what we want for the hydrogen economy.
 Where can the hydrogen we need come from?
 The answer is that we have to "make" it, that is, release it from the compounds of water or hydrocarbons.
-Hydrogen gas must be obtained by electrolysis of water, or by breaking apart the hydrogen found in natural (methane) gas.
-Doing either one takes energy.
+Hydrogen gas must be obtained by electrolysis of water, by reacting fossil fuels (methane or coal) with water to produce hydrogen gas and carbon monoxide.
+Doing any of these takes energy.